MASTER OF BUSINESS ADMINISTRATION

 FIN 5053 Financial and Statistical Concepts

-*A student with undergraduate course work in business from a regionally accredited institution may receive a waiver of part or all of these requirements, depending on the student’s background in accounting, business and economics.
+*A student with undergraduate course work in business from an institutionally accredited institution may receive a waiver of part or all of these requirements, depending on the student’s background in accounting, business and economics.
 Any waiver will be recommended by the graduate advisor and approved by the Dean.

 There are many possible combinations of undergraduate courses that would prepare a student for entry into graduate studies.
 The following list contains the most important undergraduate courses for graduate studies in business: Macroeconomics, Microeconomics, Accounting I & II, Finance, Business Statistics, Management, and Marketing.